 ROM the Spaceknight is no match for kung fu.
-But as for Luke Cage…
+Luke gets a lick in…

 …He doesn’t fare as well.